heximcz/xs-nfs-storage/README.md

 ## [License MIT](license.txt)

 ## Conclusion

-This script was created on the basis of the XAPI study and does not currently aim to expand further, unless the community or other developers show interest.
-However, I will be happy for a warning about bugs or possible participation in the form of a pull request.
+This script was created based on the [XAPI](https://github.com/xapi-project/xen-api) study and is not intended to replace standard disaster recovery tools.
+It is not a priority to develop the script without the interest of the community or other developers.
+I will be glad for any warnings about bugs in the code or pull requests.

 ## Special thanks
 Thank you very much to [BEST-HOSTING s.r.o.](https://best-hosting.cz) for providing resources for testing.